Titans erase 18-point deficit to claim first 2025 win

 This game marks a significant turning point for the Titans and was notable for the costly mistakes by the Cardinals that fueled Tennessee’s comeback.
 It was an electrifying finish that could set the tone for the Titans moving forward in the 2025 NFL season.

 Sam Gupta is a senior investigative journalist with nearly a decade of experience specializing in economic and political investigations.
-His work focuses on uncovering the dynamics of government policies, corporate accountability, and the intersection of politics and finance in developing economies.
+Mr. Sam Gupta work focuses on uncovering the dynamics of government policies, corporate accountability, and the intersection of politics and finance in developing economies.

 He holds a B.S. in International Relations from Columbia University (2016), where he concentrated on global governance, economics, and investigative reporting.